 e- Learn to know your direct reports

-There was probably a human resources team in place before you joined that you must now lead.
+Before you joined, there was probably a human resources team in place that you must now lead.
 Spend time with the team or members separately.
 Find out their weaknesses, their strengths, their opinion on the company, the mistakes to avoid in the company as a member of the Human Resources team.

 f- Review any employee surveys, if any